-His play Hatch was a semi-finalist for the Eugene O'Neill Theater Center's 2014 National Playwrights Conference.
-Theatre production credits: Two Spoons (St. Petersburg, FL; Chicago; New York City); Finalist for the 5th Annual Saints & Sinners Literary Festival in New Orleans.
-Andrew Reaches the Other Side, Red & Tan Line, and Yesterday's News at the Bank Street Theatre in New York.
-His play Refreshments was staged in a festival of short plays called UnityFest presented by The Fourth Unity.
-A New York Times review singled-out Refreshments as one “good reason to attend UnityFest.”
+His playwriting credits include Two Spoons (St. Petersburg, FL; Chicago; New York City, Finalist for the 5th Annual Saints & Sinners Literary Festival), Andrew Reaches the Other Side, Red & Tan Line, and Yesterday's News at the Bank Street Theatre in New York.
+His ten-minute play Refreshments, produced as part of a short play festival, was singled out by the New York Times as a “good reason to attend” the festival.

-He was chosen as an Outfest Screenwriting Fellow for his screenplay, FOUND.
+In 2013, he was an Outfest Screenwriting Lab Fellow for his screenplay, FOUND.

 He is the founder and Artistic Director of Other Side Productions, a nonprofit theatre company.
 Peter has a BA in Speech and Theatre from Montclair State University.
-His work has been developed with Outfest, Rattlestick Theatre, Other Side Productions, Gypsy Productions, and Playwrights Gallery.
-A member of the Dramatists Guild, Peter currently lives in New York City with his partner, Danny, and their son, Kevin.
+His work has been developed with Outfest, Rattlestick Theatre, Other Side Productions, Gypsy Productions, 360 Repertory Theatre Company, and Playwrights Gallery.
+He is a member of the Dramatists Guild and Authors Guild.

 Peter enjoys hiking and exploring the National Parks, cycling, kayaking, and tossing a disc, baseball, or football with his son.
 He has played on the same softball team for over twenty years.
 Peter lives in New York City with his husband Danny and their son Kevin.